-As a Highmark Delaware member, you have access to a wide range of readily available health education tools and support services.
+As a Highmark member, you have access to a wide range of readily available health education tools and support services.

-HIGHMARK DELAWARE WEBSITE
+HIGHMARK WEBSITE

-As a Highmark Delaware member, you have a wealth of health information at your fingertips.
+As a Highmark member, you have a wealth of health information at your fingertips.
 It's easy to access all your online offerings.
-Whether you are looking for a health care provider or managing your claims, want to make informed health care decisions on treatment options or lead a healthier lifestyle, Highmark Delaware can help with online tools and resources.
+Whether you are looking for a health care provider or managing your claims, want to make informed health care decisions on treatment options or lead a healthier lifestyle, Highmark can help with online tools and resources.

-Go to www.highmarkbcbsde.com.
-Then click on the "Members" tab and log in to your homepage to take advantage of these resources.
+Go to myhighmark.com tab and log in to your homepage to take advantage of these resources.